 New York Has No Cap on Medical Malpractice Awards

-Fortunately, New York is one of the minority of states that does not cap medical malpractice awards, either overall or with regard to non-economic damages.
-Instead, the judge or jury is free to make an award based on the circumstances of the case, including how egregious the physician’s or hospital’s negligence was and how severely the victim and his or her family were impacted.
+Fortunately, medical malpractice in New York does not have a cap, either overall or with regard to non-economic damages.
+Instead, the judge or jury is free to make an award based on the circumstances of each case.
+Factors that impact a plaintiff’s settlement can include physicians’ degree of egregious negligence and how severely the actions affected the victim.

 With the right medical malpractice attorney, that means an excellent chance of receiving a fair recovery for both economic and non-economic damages.